Jalpa-08/Jalpa-08/README.md

 Here are some ideas to get you started:

-🌱 I’m currently learning about Data Science tools, techniques, AI, ML, NLP, and how to write.
+🌱 I’m currently working on Data Science tools, techniques, Generative AI, ML, DLand NLP

 👯 I’m looking to collaborate on written content and building communities